Skip to content

 • If omitted, reads from .python-version file

-• If no .python-version, uses default version
+• If no .python-version, uses pyve's default version

 • Default: auto-detect based on project files